RACV Logo

 Day 3: Maun

 This morning you’ll drive to Maun – the gateway to one of the world's most complex ecosystems, the Okavango Delta.
-A 16,000 square km maze of lush wetlands and waterways teeming with wildlife, this place is unlike anywhere else in the world.
+A 16,000 square km maze of lush wetlands and waterways teeming with wildlife, the Okavango Delta is one of very few delta systems that doesn’t flow into the sea.
 When you arrive, there will be an opportunity to stock up on any supplies you might need for your adventure ahead.
 Look out for the resident hippos, crocodiles, elephants and big cats in the delta.
 The animals aren’t the only drawcard, though!
-The waterscapes and shimmering horizon are enough to write home about.
+The waterscapes and vast horizon are enough to write home about.

 Day 4: Okavango Delta

-Today you’ll get right in the action and jump aboard a traditional mokoro – a dugout canoe steered by friendly local 'polers'.
+Today you’ll get right into the action and jump aboard a traditional mokoro – a dugout canoe steered by friendly local 'polers'.
 Cruise the Okavango waterways and look out for the delta's unusual wildlife and exotic birds.
 Spend some time today exploring the maze of lagoons, lakes and streams on foot too, with your experienced local guides.
 Tonight, you’ll camp on a remote island right in the heart of the wilderness!
 Fall asleep to the humming and buzzing of the African heartlands and soak up one of those ‘I’m so far from home’ moments.

 Day 5: Okavango Delta

 Wake up nice and early this morning and head out on a sunrise walk.
 Along the way, keep watch for elephants and if the timing is right, you might also come across some Cape buffalo!
-These noble-looking beasts are more dangerous than they look and their horns double as bone shield that's fittingly known as a 'boss'.
+These noble-looking beasts are more dangerous than they look and their horns double as a bone shield that's fittingly known as a 'boss'.
 Return to camp for breakfast, where you’ll have the rest of the day to relax.
-A refreshing swim, or maybe a nap could be on the cards – both good ideas in the warmer part of the day.
-Alternatively, take another optional mokoro trip to soak up that serene river atmosphere.
+Take another optional mokoro trip to soak up that serene river atmosphere or maybe a nap could be on the cards.

 Day 6: Maun

 After taking down your camp, return to the ‘poler’ station by mokoro, before continuing to Maun by vehicle.
-When you arrive, you’ll have the option to embark on a scenic helicopter flight over the Okavango Delta, where you'll be treated to a breathtaking bird's eye view of the shimmering waterways and lush landscapes, a truly magical perspective of one of the world's most unique ecosystems.
+When you arrive, you’ll have the option to embark on a scenic helicopter flight over the Okavango Delta, where you'll be treated to a breathtaking bird's-eye view of the shimmering waterways and lush landscapes, a captivating perspective of one of the world's most unique ecosystems.

 Day 7: Nata

 Get up early and hit the road for Nata.
 This small town sits near the stunning Makgadikgadi Salt Pans, which are some of the largest on Earth covering around 12,000 square km.
 This afternoon, you’ll take an excursion in an open-air vehicle to explore these seemingly endless plains in the Nata Bird Sanctuary.
 Surrounded by the Kalahari Desert, the pans are naturally dry and salty for a large part of the year.
-During this time, the arid landscape has an eerie feel and the heat mirages can make you feel disoriented.
+During this time, the arid landscape has an eerie feel, and the heat mirages can make you feel disoriented.
 After the rains hit, the pans become a grassy refuge for migratory birds and animals – a perfect setting for wildlife lovers!

 Day 8: Chobe National Park